dariooddenino/dariooddenino.github.io/_recipes/0002-printing-debug-messages.md

     >>= head
     >>= traceAnyM

--- Under each invocation I'm writing the console output when called from psci:
+-- Under each invocation I'm writing the console output when calling `foo` in psci:

 foo $ Just [1, 2]
 -- [1, 2] (first traceAnyM)